aspose-pdf/Aspose.PDF-Documentation/net/plugins/aspose-pdf-net-for-coldfusion/_index.md

 ---
-title: Using Aspose.Pdf for .NET with Coldfusion
+title: Using Aspose.PDF for .NET with Coldfusion
 type: docs
 weight: 300
 url: /net/using-aspose-pdf-for-net-with-coldfusion/
-description: You should work with Aspose.Pdf for .NET with Coldfusion using PdfFileInfo Class
+description: You should work with Aspose.PDF for .NET with Coldfusion using PdfFileInfo Class
 lastmod: "2021-07-14"
 draft: false
 ---